Does Foreign Debt Contribute to Economic Growth?: GDP Growth and Foreign Debt

+Second, we include additional controls.
 In the panel IV regression in Section \ref{sec:IV} we might be concerned that the sovereign CDS spread affects GDP growth through a channel other than foreign debt.
-In that case, we must include the additional variable capturing the channel in our specification.
+In that case, we must include the additional variable capturing the channel in our specification to reduce concerns about omitted variable bias.
 Financial crises might present such a channel.
 When a financial crisis occurs, the sovereign default risk increases as GDP is expected to decrease, which in turn decreases foreign debt.
 In such a case, the CDS spread is systematically related to GDP growth.
 Therefore, we follow \cite{laeven2013systemic, laeven2020systemic} to include a banking crisis dummy in the following analysis.
 Similarly, the government debt to GDP ratio might present another channel.
 Countries with higher government debt tend to have a higher sovereign CDS spread and lower GDP growth due to a debt overhang problem \citep[e.g.,][]{reinhart2010growth}.
 Thus, we also include the government gross debt to GDP ratio as an additional control.
-Furthermore, to reduce concerns about omitted variable bias, we include the regulatory quality index estimated by \cite{kaufmann2011worldwide} and the growth of the private credit to GDP ratio, both of which correlate with foreign debt and GDP growth as additional controls.

-Table \ref{fig:Robustness_GDP} summarizes the results of including the additional controls.
-The specification in column 1 includes the banking crisis dummy and the government debt to GDP ratio showing that our main results hold.
+Furthermore, we include the regulatory quality index estimated by \cite{kaufmann2011worldwide} and the growth of the private credit to GDP ratio as additional controls, both of which might correlate with foreign debt and GDP growth.
+Column 3 of Table \ref{fig:Robustness_GDP} summarizes the result of including the additional controls, showing that our main results hold.
 The CDS spread is negatively correlated with foreign debt in the first stage, and its coefficient is positive and significant in the second stage.
-The results remain unchanged if we add the regulatory quality index (column 2), the growth of the credit to GDP ratio (column 3), or both (column 4).
-The size of the coefficients is fairly stable across the specifications ranging from 0.165 to 0.185.